linz/topo-imagery/README.md

 ]
 ```

-where `output` is the desired output file name and input is the path to one or several TIFFs.
+where `output` is the desired output [tile name](https://github.com/linz/topo-imagery/blob/6aa0fb565696cb99fb66ca92b8c678ef3523d11a/scripts/tile/tests/tile_index_data.py#L3-L514) and input is the path to one or several TIFFs.
 If more than one TIFF, the system will try to retile them into one single output file.

 Some test data are available in `/scripts/tests/data/` along with the expected output.